-The intensity of the diffuse radiation field that is emitted or reflected by the cloud is not normally included in the main output.
-The print continuum command will include this radiation field in the emission-line printout at a series of energies.
+The intensity of the diffuse radiation field that is emitted or reflected by the cloud is normally included in the main output in the emission-line printout at a series of energies.
 These have units λF{λ} or νF{ν} .
-See the discussion of the print continuum and set nFnu commands in Part 1 for further details.
+See the discussion of the set nFnu command in Part 1 for further details.
 You can easily add more continuum points using the set nFnu add command, also described in Part 1.